WP Buffs Blog |

 The Ultimate PHP Security Checklist of WordPress Best Practices

 Your website security process likely tackles how to secure your WordPress site at the server level as well as protect your site on the file level.
 But do you need to protect your programming language?
-Are there PHP security best practices you need to be following?
+Are there PHP security best practices you need to follow?
 Does PHP need to be secured?

 Yes, yes and yes.